-The Primerdesign genesig Kit for Campylobacter fetus (C.fetus) genomes is designed for the in vitro quantification of C.fetus genomes.
 The kit is designed to have a broad detection profile.
-Specifically, the primers represent 100% homology with over 95% of the NCBI database reference sequences available at the time of design.
+Specifically, the primers represent 100% homology with over 95% of the NCBI database reference sequences of all Monkeypox viral clades available at the time of design (May 2022).

-The dynamics of genetic variation means that new sequence information may become available after the initial design.
+The dynamics of genetic variation mean that new sequence information may become available after the initial design.
 Primerdesign periodically reviews the detection profiles of our kits and when required releases new versions.